code-and-effect/effective_orders/README.md

 `Product.purchased` all the Products that have been purchased

 `Product.purchased_by(user)` all the Products purchased by a given user.

-`Product.sold` all the Products that have been solid (same as purchased)

-`Product.sold_by(user)` all the Products that this user has sold via Stripe Connect

 `Product.not_purchased` all unpurchased Products